 To Kelly, for believing in me,

 I decided to leave-off with the dedication owing to the obvious negativity.
-But even that negative aspect is something important, as it was to someone who had, more than once, said that I wasn’t smart or qualified enough to write.
-For this reason, she was on my mind as I wrote the closing chapters of the novel.
+But even that negative aspect is something important, as it was to a coupel of people who had, more than once, said that I wasn’t smart or qualified enough to write.
+For this reason, they were on my mind as I wrote the closing chapters of the novel.
 And again, when the positive responses started to come in.

 The main antagonist in The Devil’s Playbook isn’t influenced by anyone I know, but the principle behind his actions are influenced by how I’ve seen people act, when they tell people not to dream and to lower their goals.
 Or to accept that they aren’t all that special, that they should try to just have a steady, predictable, life.
 Sometimes, I feel, this is an unconscious projection of the safety and surety that they want in their own life.
 Other times, I think it’s because they consciously want you to know that they feel more special than you, as a form of negging.